-- 1.2.1 Patrick Stileman Ltd is instructed by the client to undertake a survey of trees which could potentially be affected by development proposals at Lake View, Leggatts Park, Potters Bar, EN6 1NZ in accordance with British Standard 5837:2012 'Trees in relation to design, demolition and construction Recommendations' (hereafter referred to as BS5837).
-We are to survey all trees with stem diameters in excess of 75 mm at a height of 1.5 metres, including those off site which could pose a potential constraint to development. - 1.2.2 Based on the data collected in the tree survey we are to show constraints to development posed by trees at a preliminary level in a Tree Constraints Plan. - 1.2.3 The purpose of the information provided at this stage is to give advice on the principal tree constraints in relation to development in order to assist the design process towards the preparation of an arboriculturally defensible scheme.
+- 1.2.1 Patrick Stileman Ltd is instructed by the client to undertake a survey of trees which could potentially be affected by proposed development at 1-2 Longcroft Green, Welwyn Garden City, AL8 6EP. - 1.2.2 The survey is to be undertaken in accordance with British Standard 5837:2012 'Trees in relation to design, demolition and construction Recommendations' (hereafter referred to as BS5837).
+We are to survey all trees which could potentially be affected with stem diameters in excess of 75 mm at a height of 1.5 metres. - 1.2.3 The purpose of the information provided at this stage is to give advice on the principal tree constraints in relation to development in order to assist the design process towards the preparation of an arboriculturally defensible scheme.